bwick04/cypress-exercise/README.md

 `./cypress/reports/firefox-reports`

-open the `.html` with your favorite browser to see the results from the run.
+open the `.html` file in each of the folders with your favorite browser to see the results from the run.

 ## Docker command cheatsheat: